 - The Sisk team-built dashboards that stored live clash trend reports to track progress weekly, resulting in a 50% efficiency increase in the BIM management process compared to traditional, manual methods of construction coordination without the automating power of the cloud. - The tight integration between BIM 360 Docs, Microsoft Power BI, and Sisk's own "Design Changes Control" dashboards provided the commercial teams with a faster way to visualise the cost and/or schedule impacts, reducing the overall take-off by a potential 40% - By using BIM 360, the project continued uninterrupted as construction continued in Sweden during the Covid-19 pandemic.

-• (2) Project: Finland's Hospital Nova uses VR to involve staff in building, 28th April 2020.

-Lead Contractor: The Central Finland Health Care District BIM Tools: Tridify

-- Innovative processes have been used in the co-design of Finland's new Hospital Nova using BIM models and involving more than 350 staff. - (3) Project: NHS Nightingale Hospital, East London how BIM played its part, 5th May 2020.

-Client: Barts Health NHS Trust, Royal Free London NHS

-Foundation Trust

-Lead Contractor: Lead Designer: BDF

-BIM Tools: Autodesk Revit

-- The UK's newest (see publication date) and largest hospital, based at the ExCel conference centre in London's Docklands, is designed to care for up to 4,000 people affected by Covid-19.
-The hospital is now in standby mode and will be used should cases in the London area rise again. - (4) Project: Mace use Al tech on Mayfair project to meet Covid-19 safety challenges, 1st October 2020 - Work was already underway on Lodha's No 1 Grosvenor Square flagship project when the lockdown and then social distancing added to the normal construction challenges.

-Client: Lodha: Main contractor: Mace

-Balancing the many requirements of a building project - cash flow, cost, quality, and timelines - is always a significant challenge for project leadership.
+(2) Project: Finland's Hospital Nova uses VR to involve staff in building, 28th April 2020.
+Lead Contractor: The Central Finland Health Care District BIM Tools: Tridify - Innovative processes have been used in the co-design of Finland's new Hospital Nova using BIM models and involving more than 350 staff.
+(3) Project: NHS Nightingale Hospital, East London - how BIM played its part, 5th May 2020.
+Client: Barts Health NHS Trust, Royal Free London NHS Foundation Trust Lead Contractor: Lead Designer: BDF BIM Tools: Autodesk Revit - The UK's newest (see publication date) and largest hospital, based at the ExCel conference centre in London's Docklands, is designed to care for up to 4,000 people affected by Covid-19.
+The hospital is now in standby mode and will be used should cases in the London area rise again. • (4) Project: Mace use AI tech on Mayfair project to meet Covid-19 safety challenges, 1st October 2020 - Work was already underway on Lodha's No 1 Grosvenor Square flagship project when the lockdown and then social distancing added to the normal construction challenges.
+Client: Lodha; Main contractor: Mace Balancing the many requirements of a building project - cash flow, cost, quality, and timelines - is always a significant challenge for project leadership.
 The Covid-19 pandemic made the balancing act even more intense, costing projects valuable time at the start of lockdown and requiring adjustments to ensure the health and safety of all personnel on site as production restarted.

-• (5) Project: Al tracks work quality at Norway's Stavenger Hospital., 21st June 2020.

-Client: Stavanger University Hospital BIM Tools: 100% International open standards, compatible with Revit, ArchiCAD, Solibri and others

-- Oslo-based BIM developer Imerso has been given responsibility to monitor work progress in one of the biggest public construction projects in Scandinavia.
+(5) Project: AI tracks work quality at Norway's Stavenger Hospital., 21st June 2020.
+Client: Stavanger University Hospital BIM Tools: 100% International open standards, compatible with Revit, ArchiCAD, Solibri and others - Oslo-based BIM developer Imerso has been given responsibility to monitor work progress in one of the biggest public construction projects in Scandinavia.
 Access the Chartered Institute of Building's (CIOB), BIM+ articles, projects, case studies and more, in full.

-Latest BIM news - 10th annual BIM report 2020 available NBS 10th National BIM Report 2020 - The 2020 annual BIM report marks the 10th year of recording over 1.000 industry report marks the 10th year of recording over 1,000 industry professional's view about BIM.
-It illustrates how usage and perceptions of BIM have changed since 2011, progress made as an industry, and anticipated changes in the next decade.

-Construction Information Service (CIS) Insights

-The latest edition [November 2023] of NBS CIS Insights focuses on - Why specification is more important than ever and covers:

-• Types of specification, • Essential reasons to use specification and desirable outcomes, and • The Building Safety Act and the global thread of information.
+Latest BIM news - 10th annual BIM report 2020 available NBS 10th National BIM Report 2020 - It illustrates how usage and perceptions of BIM have changed since 2011, progress made as an industry, and anticipated changes in the next decade.
+Construction Information Service (CIS) Insights The latest edition [May 2024] of NBS CIS Insights focuses on - Designing for sustainability: Creating a healthy environment at work, school and play, and covers - • Sustainable construction as viewed through the lens of UN Goals 03, 08, and 11, • How to design and specify in a way that supports sustainable cities and communities, and • Our part in promoting good health, well-being and decent work.
+Back to top

-Property and Construction Statistics

-Latest Property and Construction Statistics from RICS:
+Property and Construction Statistics Latest Property and Construction Statistics from RICS:

 - Input from RICS Professionals ensure RICS surveys are leading indicators in the real estate industry.

-Latest: Market Surveys - RICS [November 2023]
+Latest: Market Surveys - RICS [May 2024]